Installation Methods for Maximum Safety

 Step 5: Secure the battery pack

-Attach the battery pack to the frame backing using mounting tape or position it to extend outside the
+Attach the battery pack to the frame backing using mounting tape or position it to extend outside the frame through a notch in the backing.

 Ensure the on/off switch and remote sensor (if applicable) are accessible.